 , (smaller than the rest; incl. luridus

 (+ Texanus Gp.) - Similar to and perhaps should be included with previous, but mostly somewhat smaller (still mostly larger than average for the genus), with wings usually from about as long as pronotum to little longer than pronotum.
-Head, often with pale marginal stripes along the top.
+Head and pronotum, often with pale marginal stripes along the top.
 With male cercus widening beyond base and mostly somewhat curved up (but often less distinctly boot-shaped).
 Includes: M. alabamae, calidus, fransiscanus, nigrescens, querneus, walshii, alexanderi, angularis, dakini, inconspicuus, oklahomae, texanus, warneri

 (+ Discolor, Glaucipes & Keiferi Gp.) - Small to medium in size, relatively stocky; with usually well-developed wings varied in length but usually much longer than pronotum, often longer than abdomen, with tegmina overlapping above abdomen when folded; coloring varies with species; male furculae inconspicuous or very short and finger-like with wide bases; male cerci large, wide, appearing very roughly oval or reniform, and connected below center to one side.
-Includes: M. chimariki, cuneatus, discolor, glaucipes, keiferi, lithophilus, occidentalis, rugglesii,
+Includes: M. chimariki, cuneatus, discolor, glaucipes, keiferi, lithophilus, occidentalis, rugglesi,

 etc. It is likely that species in this group are not all closely related to one another.

 - Small, rarely over an inch; coloring usually grayish; tegmina slender, wings usually longer than abdomen.
 Male furculae short nubs.
 Male cerci wide at very base, remainder slender curving with tip pointing down and lobed at top of curve.
 Favoring cool northern or higher elevation grasslands.
 Includes: M. alpinus & infantilis